g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```nginx
 add_header Content-Security-Policy "script-src 'self' https://trusted-third-party.com;";
 ```
-* **Step 3:** Add CSP `Meta` Tag (Alternative Method).
-Should you lack accessibility to server settings, it is possible to place a CSP specification inside a `meta` tag in your HTML file:
+* Add CSP `Meta` Tag (Alternative Method): Should you lack accessibility to server settings, it is possible to place a CSP specification inside a `meta` tag in your HTML file:

 ```htmlembedded
 <!DOCTYPE html>